oobabooga/text-generation-webui/Contributing-guidelines.md

 ## Installation methods

-There are two main installation methods for this project.
+There are two main installation methods for this project:

 1) Manual installation as described in the README.
 2) The one-click-installers available at https://github.com/oobabooga/one-click-installers.